statCHIcken/Summer-Project-Freshman-Year---Statistical-Physics/README.md

 - Fluctuation-Dissipation
 - Statistical Mechanics

-## Assignment 3 : Multiple Particles Simulation As Per The Langevin Model
+## 3. Multiple Particles Simulation As Per The Langevin Model

 This project extends the single-particle Langevin simulation to study the **emergence of statistical behavior** in systems with increasing particle number.